samueldike/smart-real-estate/README.md

 # smart-real-estate
-Implementation of Smart Co-tennant matching in real estate system using Stable Marriage Algorithm
+Implementation of Smart Co-tenant matching in real estate system using Stable Marriage Algorithm